Loading...

 Include Healthy Fats

-Add a source of healthy fats, such as avocado slices or a sprinkle of nuts and seeds (like chia or flaxseeds), to your salad to help stabilize blood sugar levels.
+Add a source of healthy fats to your meal, such as a few slices of avocado or a drizzle of olive oil, which can help stabilize blood sugar levels.

 healthspan-mbl